What is the course about?

 What level is the course and do I need any particular skills?

-• Use numbers to recognise musical phrasing within dance.
+• Use numbers to recognise rhythms within dance.

 • Work within groups and pairs safely.